wenext-limited/pr-agent/docs/docs/core-abilities/metadata.md

-## Local and global metadata injection with multi-stage analysis
+# Local and global metadata injection with multi-stage analysis

+`Supported Git Platforms: GitHub, GitLab, Bitbucket`

 1\.
 Qodo Merge initially retrieves for each PR the following data: